Advice > Software engineering

 That depends on the role and company you’re interviewing for.
 Software engineers usually face one or two technical screens involving coding questions as part of the early rounds, before 3 coding interviews at the onsite stage.
 Engineering managers and data scientists will usually face just one coding interview at the onsite stage.

-Refer to our specific guides for each role and company to get the exact breakdown of what you can expect from the interview process, including the exact number of interviews and what type of questions you can expect in each.
+Refer to our specific guides for each role and FAANG+ company to get the exact breakdown of what you can expect from the interview process, including the exact number of interviews and what type of questions you can expect in each.

 1.3 When should I start preparing?

 If you don’t have a full-time job, you may be able to fit your preparation into a few weeks.
-However, most of the candidates that use our coaching service already work full-time, and so spread their workload over a couple of months or more.
+However, most of the candidates that use our coaching service already work full-time, so they spread their workload over a couple of months or more.

 They also told us that studying at least an hour or two every day was much more efficient than irregular bursts.

-The top tech companies all say that in the interview, you should code in whichever language you feel most comfortable using.
+The big tech companies all say that in the interview, you should code in whichever language you feel most comfortable using.
 More than anything, they want to see your clarity of thought and your problem-solving abilities, and it doesn’t matter what coding language you do this in, as long as it’s a language that’s known to a wide audience.

 However, if you’re comfortable writing code in various languages, you’ll have to weigh up various factors when you’re choosing which to use.